TurboSign API Integration

 Performance

-- Upload optimization: Compress PDFs when possible to reduce upload time
+- Compress PDFs when possible (aim for <5MB)

 Document Preparation